Materiality and Stakeholder Engagement

-In early 2017, Molson Coors refreshed our materiality assessment to include an integrated view of all our business units, including MillerCoors.
-We are currently analyzing the results of our latest assessment and using them to develop long-range goals and our 2025 sustainability strategy.
+In early 2017, Molson Coors refreshed our materiality assessment to include an integrated view of all our business units.
+We used the results of the materiality assessment to shape our sustainability strategy and 2025 goals to support areas that are key to our business success.

-In our most recent assessment, we worked with an external consultancy Corporate Citizenship to provide additional rigor and analysis in our process to pinpoint the environmental, social, and economic issues most relevant to our company.
+In our materiality assessment, we worked with an external consultancy Corporate Citizenship to provide a third-party perspective on the analysis process and to help pinpoint the environmental, social and economic issues most relevant to our company.
 Corporate Citizenship used a combination of qualitative and quantitative research to gain a detailed understanding of our priority issues.

 Findings from both internal and external perspectives were analyzed to develop a ranking of each issue’s relative importance to our stakeholders and its relative impact on the business.
 The findings are mapped on the following Materiality Matrix and identify High, Medium or Low priorities.